Wham!: 1985: Visit to China and Live Aid

-Live Aid (1985)

-Sporting a beard, Michael appeared with Ridgeley onstage at Live Aid on 13 July 1985 (although they did not perform as Wham!).
+Sporting a beard, Michael appeared with Ridgeley onstage at Live Aid on 13 July 1985, although they did not perform as Wham!.
 Michael sang "Don't Let the Sun Go Down on Me" with Elton John, while Ridgeley joined Kiki Dee in the row of backing singers.
-In November, Wham! released the single "I'm Your Man" which went to No. 1 in the UK charts.
+In August, Wham! embarked on the Whamamerica! tour, which consisted of nine shows across the United States and Canada.
+In November, Wham! released the single "I'm Your Man", which reached No. 1 on the UK singles chart, and became the group's third UK No. 1 hit.

-Around this time, Ridgeley began a relationship with Keren Woodward of Bananarama, and also took up the hobby of rally driving.
+Around this time, Ridgeley took up the hobby of rally driving.
 "Last Christmas" was re-issued for the festive season and again made the UK Top 10, peaking at No. 6, while Michael took up offers he was starting to receive to add his voice to other artists' songs.
 He performed backing vocals for David Cassidy ("The Last Kiss"), and also for Elton John on his successful singles "Nikita" (UK No. 3) and "Wrap Her Up" (UK No. 12), on which he sang co-lead vocals.

-Break-up (1986)
+1986: The Final, farewell concert and break-up

+By the end of 1985, Michael had grown weary of his public image, and was keen to create music targeted at a more adult market rather than the duo's primarily teenage audience.
+According to Michael in Wham!'s final interview conducted by No. 1 magazine in June 1986, he and Ridgeley have decided to split the group at the height of its success "about a year and a half back".
+Said Michael, "Part of the whole plan was to do something that no one ever does—which is to go out when you really are on top."
+Intense media scrutiny on Michael also played a role in the break-up.

+The original Wembley Stadium (pictured in 2002) in London was the venue for Wham!'s farewell concert, the Final, which attracted 72,000 fans.

-Michael was keen to create music targeted at a more sophisticated adult market rather than the duo's primarily teenage audience, and therefore, he and Ridgeley officially announced the break-up of Wham! in the spring of 1986.
-Before going their separate ways, a farewell single "The Edge of Heaven", and a greatest hits double album titled The Final would be forthcoming, along with a farewell concert at London's Wembley Stadium also entitled The Final.
-Announcing the break-up, Michael said: "I think it should be the most amicable split in pop history."
+Michael officially announced the break-up of Wham! during an episode of the chat show Aspel & Company on 1 March 1986.
+He said that the group would record and release a farewell single, and would perform a farewell concert entitled the Final.
+Regarding the break-up, Michael stated: "I think it should be the most amicable split in pop history."

-The farewell single reached No. 1 in June 1986.
-"Where Did Your Heart Go?" was the group's final single in the United States.
-The song was a cover of a Was (Not Was) song.

-While The Final was the duo's last album release, it was not released in North America, Instead, Columbia released a pared down album called Music from the Edge of Heaven with some alternate tracks from The Final.

-At Wembley Stadium on 28 June 1986, Wham! bid goodbye to their fans and each other with an emotional embrace at the end of its final concert.
-72,000 people attended the eight-hour event, which included support artists, on a scorching hot day in London.
-The duo had been together for five years, selling over 28 million records and 15 million singles.
-Foreign Skies, the documentary of their tour of China, received its world premiere as part of the festivities.